euhmeuh/all-we-need-is-if/README.md

 * You could setup a cron to keep track of your KPIs in real time!

+* Use GNU plot to generate a graph automagically.

+* Setup a dashboard online that proudly presents your hottest KPI

 ## Is this a joke?

 `:)`